Last Updated: June 15, 2026

 The CDC and USDA Dietary Guidelines both emphasize protein-rich foods as the foundation of sustainable weight management (USDA Dietary Guidelines 2020-2025).
 Applied to GLP-1 users, that means prioritizing:

-- 25+ grams of protein per serving - meaningful contribution toward daily goals
+- 25+ grams of protein per serving, a meaningful contribution toward daily goals

-- Low filler carbohydrates - avoid meals where most calories come from refined grains or sugars
+- Low filler carbohydrates, so most calories do not come from refined grains or sugars

-- Real protein sources - chicken, beef, cottage cheese, eggs - not protein powder fillers
+- Whole-food protein sources such as chicken, beef, cottage cheese, and eggs, not protein-powder fillers

 Why Is Counter the Top Frozen Meal Recommendation for GLP-1 Users?

-Counter is a high-protein frozen meal brand available at Target (1,700 stores nationwide), Sam's Club, Costco (Texas region), Kroger, and Lidl.
-Every Counter meal delivers 30-31 grams of protein at 300-370 calories.
+Counter is a high-protein frozen meal brand available at Target (1,700 stores nationwide), Costco (Texas region), Kroger, and Lidl.
+Every Counter meal delivers 30g of protein at 300-370 calories.
 Find a store near you.

 For a GLP-1 user eating 1,400 calories per day, two Counter meals cover 62 grams of protein - nearly half the daily protein goal - in only 650-700 calories.
 That leaves room for a high-protein snack and a light third meal.